 If you’ve never experimented with a shockingly bold color in your life, your 70s may be a perfect time!
 This vibrant orange hue is super fun, especially on a rounded bob haircut, like this one.

 The hue of your orange should be largely dependent on your skin’s undertones.
 You always want to compliment your skin.
-Here, embrace the orange if you have golden skin with warm undertones.
-Skin that is too fair or sallow will turn this orange sour.
+If you have golden skin with neutral or olive undertones, an orange shade can be quite flattering.

 3. Dark Chocolate